argonautproject/data-query/pages/_includes/argo-medication-intro.md

 Queries on Medication resource are expected to be within the context of a MedicationStatement,  MedicationOrder resource query.
-The following are example usage scenarios for the DAF-Medication profile:
+The following are example usage scenarios for the Argonaut Medication profile:

 -   Query for Medications with a particular code

 ##### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
-Profile specific guidance and an [example](#example) are provided as well.
+Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

 **Each Medication must have:**